clam365/clam365/README.md

 On this page you will find my personal and class projects.
 Join my journey as I develop myself and look torwards the future!

 My passion for computer science started when I was in middle school and I was introduced to WPI's TouchTomorrow, which showcases students' and companies' technologies.
 From that moment on, I've continued to build my CS skills in languages and concepts.
-I am actively looking towards projects focused on AI, object detection, and visualization, with my latest project implementing the Yolov5 algorithm for object detection.
+I am interested in Web development and UI/UX!

 Feel free to look around and keep in touch with me on my personal website!